xkunwu/xkunwu.github.io/projects/depth-hand/depth-hand.md

 As I have much higher priority project right now, I would like to leave it as a future work.

 ## FAQ
 ##### Q: Detection looks very inaccurate?
-And sometimes flipped?
 A: Please take a look at the [Assumptions](#Assumptions).
 Especially: make clear of the 100mm-480mm operating range in front of the camera, and the hand should be the closest to the camera.

+##### Q: Detection looks very unstable?
+A: Mostly due to noise of depth image, which may relates to (in addition to algorithm complexity): hardware sensibility, lighting condition, reflective objects within range (in one funny test case, our tester's metal watch makes detection very random :joy:), etc.

+##### Q: Why the detection looks flipped?
-If the detection looks flipped, then use left hand.
-This is due to the pre-trained model, and adding code to differentiate left/right hand will make the algorithm somewhat messy.
+A: If the detection looks flipped, then use left hand.
+This is due to the data bias in pre-trained model.
+Adding code to differentiate left/right hand will make the algorithm somewhat messy.

 ##### Q: The detection suddenly lost?
 A: Mainly due to the [Momentum stabilizer](#Momentum-stabilizer).
 If the hand jumps faster than capturing speed (larger than 120mm between frames).
 It helps for the most of cases and make the algorithm more robust.